s7manth/tp/docs/UserGuide.md

 [<sub><sup>Back to top</sup></sub>](#table-of-contents)

 <div markdown="span" class="alert alert-primary">:bulb: **Before you use mail commands :**
-Every system has a default mail application which opens up when `mailto` commands are invoked.
+Every system has a default mail application which opens up when `mailto` links are invoked.
 If not, the operating system would request for the suitable application to respond with.
 If you wish to send mails through your preferred mail client, you may set it as the default application in the OS settings.
 </div>